Melbourne’s trains, trams and buses are an easy way to see all of the city’s best attractions, sporting venues and shopping precincts.

 On Friday and Saturday nights 2am coach services depart Melbourne for Ballarat, Bendigo, Geelong, Seymour and Traralgon.
 For more information, see Night Coach.

-Use the journey planner to help plan your journey from A to B. Simply enter your origin address, your destination address, the date and time you want to travel and click show journey.
+Use the journey planner to help plan your journey from A to B. Simply enter your origin, destination, the date and time you want to travel and click show journey.
 You will be provided with a step-by-step plan by public transport.
 You can even print it out and bring it with you on your journey.

 You can also download the free PTV mobile app for iOS and Android and get journey planning information on the go.

 For face-to-face information on using public transport or advice about what type of ticket to use visit the PTV Hub centrally located at Southern Cross Station.
-Here you can use the journey planner, download the iPhone app and talk directly with staff, who will help you with all of your transport needs.
-You can also buy a myki Visitor Pack and pick up timetables, maps and public transport brochures.
+Here you can use the journey planner, download our app and talk directly with staff, who will help you with all of your transport needs.
+You can also buy a myki Explorer Pack and pick up timetables, maps and public transport brochures.

 For more information, see PTV Hubs.